RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 I switch interfaces relatively often and it can be somewhat annoying to have to switch my expectations of what I can do inside a control panel.

-I have also rented situations where changing buffer sizes in the ASIO panel does not actually change the buffer size in the host.
+I have also run into situations where changing buffer sizes in the ASIO panel does not actually change the buffer size in the host.

 ## Performance